IPS-Eye-White

 The New Testament Says Households were Baptized

-Infant baptism is a doctrine by implication.
-Inasmuch as proponents of infant baptism say that when Scripture mentions that whole "households" received baptism, it is more than likely that those households included babies and/or very young children who must have been baptized along with the adults.
+Infant baptism is a doctrine by implication inasmuch as proponents say that when Scripture mentions that whole "households" received baptism, it is more than likely that those households included babies and/or very young children who must have been baptized along with the adults.
 Opponents say 'households' do not necessarily include very young children.

 The households mentioned are